AsharibAli/create-edu-dapp-hardhat/README.md

 cd <your-dapp-name>
 ```

+***Note: If you have used the npx command then you don't have to install manually in any directory.***

 ### 📜 Smart Contracts

 All smart contracts are located inside the `backend` aka `hardhat` folder, which can be found in the root directory.
 To get started, first install the necessary dependencies by running:

-*Note: If you have use the npx command then you doesn't have to install manually in any directory.*

 ```sh
 # change directory into the backend folder